dlrocker/pikamon-py/README.md

 - Use a `.env` file
 - Add the environment variable to your execution configuration (if using something such as PyCharm, there is a section where you can define environment variables)
 - Manually export the variable if using a UNIX environment

+# Running the Bot locally as a Docker container
+The below instructions assume that you already have Docker installed on the host system where you will run the Pikamon Bot container.
+If you do not already have Docker installed, then follow the directions on the [Get Docker](https://docs.docker.com/get-docker/) webpage.
+Once you have installed Docker, continue with the below instructions.

+1. Create an environment configuration file named `env_vars.txt` for the Docker image:
+    ```
+    # Your Discord Bot OAuth token.
+REPLACE BEFORE STARTING BOT WITH YOUR TOKEN
+    TOKEN=<bot_token>
+    # Path to logging configuration file in the Docker container
+    LOGGING_CONFIG_JSON=/bot/configuration/logging.json
+    # Directory path for SQLite database configuration files
+    DATABASE_CONFIG_PATH=/bot/configuration/database
+    # Directory path for where the SQLite database should be stored
+    SQLITE_DATA_PATH=/bot/data
+    ```
+   Be sure to replace `<bot_token>` with your OAuth token.

+2. Build the bot using Docker
+    ```
+    docker build -t pikamon:latest .
+    ```
+3. Run the bot providing the environment variable
+    ```
+    docker run --env-file <path to env_vars.txt> pikamon:latest
+    ```
+   Be sure to replace `<path to env_vars.txt>` with the path to the `env_vars.txt` file you created as part of step 1.

+Note: With these instructions the Docker container will not be mounting a volume for the SQLite database.
+If you wish to persist the SQLite database between run, then follow the [Docker Volume Mount documentation](https://docs.docker.com/storage/volumes/).